USMC1941/CS111-Rutgers/Projects/Art_Collage/README.md

    ![Replace 3 tiles](img/replace-3-tiles.png "Replace 3 tiles")

 ## Before submission

 2. Collaboration policy.
 Read our collaboration policy [here](https://introcs.cs.rutgers.edu/#academic-integrity).
 3. Update `@author`.
 Update the `@author` tag of the files with your name, email and netid.
 4. Submitting the assignment.
 Submit `ArtCollage.java` via the web submission system called Autolab.
 To do this, click the Assignments link from the course website; click the Submit link for that assignment.

-## Getting help
-If anything is unclear, don’t hesitate to drop by office hours or post a question on Piazza.
-Find instructors office hours by clicking the Staff  link from the course website.